 The Office of Disability Services (ODS):

 DisabilityServices@floridapoly.edu

 (863) 874-8770

+The Access Point

+ODS website: www.floridapoly.edu/disability

 Accommodations for Religious Observances, Practices and Beliefs

 The University will reasonably accommodate the religious observances, practices, and beliefs of individuals in regard to admissions, class attendance, and the scheduling of examinations and work assignments.
 (See [University Policy](#).)